 The Chapter 13 Bankruptcy Option After a Charge-Off in California

-If you just ignore the debt from your second mortgage, you will likely get sued by the collection agency.
+If you just ignore the debt from your second mortgage, you will likely get sued by the collection agency before filing.
 However, you have a few options once your second mortgage, also known as a junior mortgage, has been charged-off.
 The first option is to simply continue paying your mortgage.
 However, if you are in this situation then you likely don’t have the financial capacity to do so.

 Another avenue that could provide relief is filing for Chapter 13 Bankruptcy.
 Filers should take advantage of certain benefits to convert the junior loan into unsecured debt.
 This puts the second mortgage in the same category as credit card debt.

 In this case, the mortgage could be included in a Chapter 13 repayment plan while you enjoy protection from the lender.

 Chapter 13 Bankruptcy provides a long-term fix for your financial problems, but it’s a solution that will span years and require following a strict payment plan.
 You’ll first work out a manageable payment schedule to pay off a portion of your debt over a three to five period.
 If the bankruptcy court approves your plan, you begin your payments.